-The College guarantees that graduates who have passed any technical or vocational course offered by the College with at least a "C" grade will have the skills and knowledge taught in that course as described in the course syllabus and that a graduate will be able to apply these skills and this knowledge effectively in the appropriate work environment.
-Should a graduate not be able to fulfill the promise of this guarantee within one calendar year of graduation and within three years of completing the course, then the College will allow the student to either retake that course or take an equivalent course at the College with no additional charge.
-A "graduate" is defined as an individual who has received either a diploma or a degree from the college.
-(Procedure 3.1.8)
+The college guarantees that graduates who have passed any technical or vocational course offered by the college with at least a "C" grade will have the skills and knowledge taught in that course as described in the course syllabus and that a graduate will be able to apply these skills and this knowledge effectively in the appropriate work environment.
+Should a graduate not be able to fulfill the promise of this guarantee within one calendar year of graduation and within three years of completing the course, then the college will allow the student to either retake that course or taken an equivalent course at the college with no additional charge.
+A "graduate" is defined as an individual who has received either a vocational diploma or a degree from the college.
+(Procedure 3.01.08)